syncfusion-content/maui-docs/MAUI/Scheduler/accessibility.md

 Move to previous focusable element in header.<br/><br/></td></tr>
 </table>

-N> You can also explore our [MAUI Scheduler example](https://github.com/syncfusion/maui-demos) to knows how to schedule and manage appointments through an intuitive user interface, similar to the Outlook calendar.
+N> You can also explore our [MAUI Scheduler example](https://github.com/syncfusion/maui-demos) to know how to schedule and manage appointments through an intuitive user interface, similar to the Outlook calendar.